troughton/troughton.github.io/_posts/2018-09-21-spherical-gaussians.markdown

             let weight = sampleLobeWeights[i]
             if weight == 0 { continue }

-            var sphericalIntegralGuess = weight * weight
+            let sphericalIntegralGuess = weight * weight

-            // The MC-computed spherical integral will be too inaccurate at first, so fall back to the
-            // precomputed integral for the first iteration. if self.lobeMCSphericalIntegrals[i] == 0.0 {
-                sphericalIntegralGuess = lobes[i].precomputedSphericalIntegral
-            }
-            self.lobeMCSphericalIntegrals[i] += (sphericalIntegralGuess - self.lobeMCSphericalIntegrals[i]) * sampleWeightScale
+            // Update the MC-computed integral of the lobe over the domain. self.lobeMCSphericalIntegrals[i] += (sphericalIntegralGuess - self.lobeMCSphericalIntegrals[i]) * sampleWeightScale

-            // The most accurate method requires using the MC-computed spherical integral.
+            // The most accurate method requires using the MC-computed integral,
+            // since then bias in the estimate will partially cancel out.
             // However, if you don't want to store a weight per-lobe you can instead substitute it with the
-            // integral of the lobe over the domain at a slight increase in error. let sphericalIntegral = self.lobeMCSphericalIntegrals[i] // lobes[i].precomputedSphericalIntegral
+            // precomputed integral at a slight increase in error.

+            // Clamp the MC-computed integral to within a reasonable ad-hoc factor of the actual integral to avoid noise. let sphericalIntegral = max(
+                self.lobeMCSphericalIntegrals[i],
+                lobes[i].precomputedSphericalIntegral * 0.75)

             let otherLobesContribution = currentEstimate - self.lobes[i].amplitude * weight
             let newValue = (sample.value - otherLobesContribution) * weight / sphericalIntegral